Ninja Hamster

-Ninja Hamster is a 2D fighting video game published by CRL for the Amstrad CPC, Commodore 64 and ZX Spectrum.
+Ninja Hamster is a 2D fighting video game published by CRL Group for the Amstrad CPC, Commodore 64 and ZX Spectrum.

 Gameplay

 Ninja Hamster plays like other fighting games.
 The player-controlled hamster is on one side and the animals are on the other.
 The animals are all minions of the Sinister Rat.
 Combatants use joystick and button press combos to inflict damage on the opponent.
 Each combatant has an energy bar, which is somewhat drained upon each hit the character receives.
 Energy replenishes over time, necessitating a repeated assault to wear down an opponent.
 Once the energy bar is depleted, the character loses one bite out of its Green Apple and the energy bar is reset.
 When the Green Apple is entirely "eaten", the character dies.
 When the hamster defeats one animal, it moves on to face another.
 Eight opponents must be defeated.
 Eventually the hamster battles with the mastermind, Sinister Rat.
 An optional second player can control the animals.
 The player's score is displayed in the lower left corner of the screen.
 The all-time high score for the game is displayed in the lower right.